Original Six: Criticisms

-The Original Six era has been criticized for having a playoff system that was too easy since the top four teams in the regular season advanced to the playoffs.
+The Original Six era has been criticized for having a playoff format that was too easy, since the top four teams in the regular season advanced to the playoffs.
 At least, the playoff system was too easy for the top three teams in the league: Montreal, Toronto, and Detroit.
 The standings were very static.
-Montreal missed the playoffs only once between 1943 and 1967 (in 1948), and Toronto missed the post-season four times and Detroit missed three times, which left the three remaining teams to compete for the final playoff berth.
-Montreal won ten of the 25 Stanley Cups awarded during the Original Six era, Toronto won nine, and Detroit won five.
+Montreal missed the playoffs only once between 1943 and 1967 (in 1948), and Toronto missed the postseason four times, while Detroit missed three times, which left the three remaining teams to compete for the final playoff berth.
+Montreal won 10 of the 25 Stanley Cup titles awarded during the Original Six era, Toronto won nine, and Detroit won five.
 Chicago won only one Stanley Cup during that era (in 1961), and Boston and New York won no Cups.

 It was not a coincidence that two of the dominant teams were based in Canada, and the third was based in an American city that borders Canada.
 The league had a rule that gave each team exclusive rights to negotiate contracts with promising local players within 50 mi of its home ice.
 A player who was not within the 50-mile limit was free to field offers from any team.
 Once a player agreed to an NHL sponsorship-level contract, the NHL club could assign him to its sponsored junior squad, its "sponsorship list."

-Since the Toronto and the Montreal metropolitan areas contained abundant hockey prospects, that put them at a major recruiting advantage over Boston, New York, and Chicago, which had very few such prospects in their territories.
+Since the Toronto and the Montreal metropolitan areas contained abundant ice hockey prospects, that put them at a major recruiting advantage over Boston, New York, and Chicago, which had very few such prospects in their territories.
 Detroit had Southwestern Ontario as part of its territory and so it did not have the major advantage of the Canadian teams, but it was better positioned than the other American ones.